 To evaluate the detector response after irradiation, the MIP calibration was repeated and compared to the pre-irradiation results.
 Only the high-gain (HG) mode is shown, since the low-gain spectra do not provide sufficient separation between the pedestal and the MIP peak.

-The right panel of Fig.~\ref{fig:example_spectra_after_irradiation} shows the MIP spectrum of a representative channel after irradiation.
-For reference, the right panel of Fig.~\ref{fig:example_spectra_before_irradiation} (pre-irradiation) exhibited a well-defined MIP peak, clearly separated from the pedestal.
+The right panel of figure~\ref{fig:example_spectra_after_irradiation} shows the MIP spectrum of a representative channel after irradiation.
+For reference, the right panel of figure~\ref{fig:example_spectra_before_irradiation} (pre-irradiation) exhibited a well-defined MIP peak, clearly separated from the pedestal.
 After irradiation, this separation is less pronounced: the pedestal distribution broadens significantly, resulting in a smeared and less distinct MIP peak.

-The channel-by-channel MIP calibration results are summarized in Fig.~\ref{fig:mip_all_channels}.
+The channel-by-channel MIP calibration results are summarized in figure~\ref{fig:mip_all_channels}.
 Before irradiation, the MIP calibration values were uniform across channels, lying in the range of 2500--3000~ADCs.
 The ratio of MIP calibration to pedestal width exceeded 20 for all channels, with an average around 60, indicating excellent signal-to-noise performance.

 After irradiation, the calibration values increase to the range of 2500--4000~ADCs.
 In the front layers, where radiation damage is largest, the pedestal broadening substantially reduces the effective signal-to-noise ratio: the MIP-to-pedestal width ratio drops to about 5.
 In contrast, the rear layers remain close to their pre-irradiation performance.